EcoGRAPH/ArboMAP/README.md

 v2.3

 - The user is now required to tell ArboMAP which years of which data can be believed.
-This is helpful, for example, to differentiate a year completely lacking human cases and a year in which there were reported human cases but no data were reported.
+This is helpful, for example, to differentiate a year completely lacking human cases and a year in which human cases actually occurred, but these data have not been made available to ArboMAP.
 - Predictions can be produced arbitrarily far into the past and future, rather than restricting estimates to wherever mosquito infection data exist.
 - The user no longer has to provide shapefiles - these are downloaded during the run by the tigris package.
 This does mean that analyses not based on US states will require some modification.
 - If a year has believable human data but no associated mosquito infection data, previous versions were unable to produce estimates for that year.
 Now, we create an indicator variable that fits the intercept for that year, allowing the human data to still be used, for example to relate to the environmental data.
 If a year has neither believable human nor believable mosquito data, the user may still request estimates based on environmental data (which themselves might be missing).
 In that case, the mosquito data are assumed to be average and no special fit is performed with an indicator.